In 1967, the Australian people voted in a referendum to recognize Aboriginal and Torres Strait Islander peoples in the Constitution.

 The Australian government had granted mining leases on their traditional lands without seeking their consultation or consent.

-Determined to assert their rights and protect their land, the Yolngu leaders, guided by Mawalan Marika and his brother Mathaman, took a bold and innovative approach.
+Determined to assert their rights and protect their land, the Yolngu leaders, guided by Mawalan Marika and his brother Mathaman, took a bold approach.

 They crafted the Yirrkala Bark Petitions, which combined their traditional art and language with English text to emphasize their connection to the land and their rights under Australian law.

-The Yirrkala Bark Petitions captured the attention of the Australian public and lawmakers alike, as the nation grappled with questions of justice, land rights, and the recognition of Indigenous Australians.
+The Yirrkala Bark Petitions captured the attention of the Australian public and lawmakers alike.

-Nevertheless, the petitions ignited a broader conversation about Indigenous rights and set the stage for future legal battles, such as the historic Gove Land Rights Case.
+Nevertheless, the petitions ignited a broader conversation about Indigenous rights and led to future legal battles, such as the historic Gove Land Rights Case.

 Then, in August 1966, around 200 Gurindji, Mudburra, and Warlpiri people, led by Vincent Lingiari, staged a walk-off from the Wave Hill cattle station in the Northern Territory.